 Establish State of Alaska administered and supervised investment mechanisms and equity ownership for utility, tribal, and local community investments, combining local equity with federal financing through existing or new federal programs.
-Seek federal legislation to provide funding for a State of Alaska Power Fund to help Alaska provide energy security for Alaska military bases and installations for the benefit of Alaska support for Alaska-based military and Coast Guard operations for national security.

 ACTION F-1.5 (CONT.):

 Modify 11 ACC 93.120 and other permits related to hydro-electric generatrion projects in order to accelerate design, construction and operation to these new power sources.